matthiaaas/otto-assistant/README.md

 pip install -r requirements.txt
 ```

-**Note**: This will install the Windows-only package "pypiwin32" on your Linux computer either.
+**Note**: This will install the Windows-only package "pypiwin32" on your Linux computer too.
 Delete this line in the file or install every package manually if you don't want to do so.

 ### Check installation